When LA's Air Got Better, Kids' Asthma Cases Dropped

 "There's been a concerted effort in California over the period of this study to reduce motor vehicle emissions in general and diesel emissions in particular," Balmes says.
 "And I think this study shows that it's paying off."

-State policy, aimed at both health and climate change, calls for the gradual phasing out of gas and diesel vehicles, in favor of electric cars, trucks and buses.
+State policy, aimed at both health and climate change, calls for the gradual phasing out of gas and diesel vehicles in favor of electric cars, trucks and buses.

 Industry, once resistant to those rules, is now split, with electric car and renewable energy companies in favor of clean air regulations.